Livre des merveilles (BNF Fr2810): History

 The manuscript was made in France around 1410–1412.
 It contains 297 folios and 265 miniatures produced by several Parisian workshops, thought to be those of the Mazarine Master, Boucicaut Master, and Bedford Master.

 The first owner of the manuscript was John the Fearless, evidenced by his coat of arms, marginal notes, and other identifying symbols appearing throughout the text.

 Later, in 1413, John the Fearless gifted the manuscript to his uncle John, Duke of Berry, whose coat of arms appears on Folios 1, 97, 136v, 226, and 268.
 Inventories in 1413 and 1416 of the Duke of Berry's personal library confirm that the manuscript remained in his possession until his death.

 Upon the Duke of Berry's death, the manuscript was transferred to the Armagnac family by way of his daughter Bonne of Berry's marriage to Bernard VII, Count of Armagnac.
 The Armagnac coat of arms adorns Folios 1, 116, 136v, 141, 226, and 228.

 Eventually, Jacques d'Armagnac, the grandson of the Duke of Berry, owned the manuscript, evidenced by marginal notes on Folio 299v.
-In 1476, Jacques was arrested by the son-in-law of King Louis XI of France, resulting in the dissolution of the Armagnac library and the manuscript's disappearance from record, for a time.
+In 1476, Jacques was arrested by the son-in-law of King Louis XI, resulting in the dissolution of the Armagnac library and the manuscript's disappearance from record, for a time.

 The next recorded ownership of the manuscript is from an inventory of the library of Charles de Valois, Duke of Angoulême, which mentions a similarly titled possession.
 The manuscript thus potentially became part of the personal library of King Francis I of France, Charles' son.
 Later inventories in the sixteenth century confirm the transference of the manuscript to the Librairie royale de Fontainebleau.

 In 1622, Nicolas Rigualt performed an inventory of the royal library, recording the manuscript is still there.
 Subsequent inventories in 1645 and 1682 confirm the library's continued ownership.

 As of 2022, the manuscript is housed at the Bibliothèque nationale de France.